sratermann/portfolio-/README.md

 ## Education
+**Truman State University**
 - B.S.
-Statistics with a Concentration in Data Science | Truman State University (May 2022)
+Statistics with a Concentration in Data Science (May 2022)
 - M.S.
-Data Science & Analytical Storytelling | Truman State University (May 2024)
+Data Science & Analytical Storytelling (May 2024)

 ## Technical Skills
 - R